• Skip to primary navigation

 a type of Hydnum umbillicatum I used to order from Oregon.
 These are much smaller, and less substantial than species I pick in Minnesota, especially the large hedgies in this post.
 There's typically an indent in the middle of the cap, and sometimes the stems are hollow.

-A couple years ago, I was talking with George about the upcoming mushroom harvests, asking him to keep his eyes open for cauliflower /Sparassis mushrooms to send.
+A couple years ago, I was talking with George about the upcoming mushroom harvests, asking him to keep his eyes open for cauliflower mushrooms to send.

 He told me about some hedgehogs that he'd been picking for personal use that were interesting as they were the size of dinner plates, a lot different than the species we typically would get from him.
 One thing that stuck in my mind was him saying enthusiastically: "Alan, these things are so big you could grill them!".